MadByteDE/SPT-Linux-Guide/docs/issues.md

 - Make sure all dependencies are listed as installed at the bottom of `Options` → `Dependencies`.
 If not, install them manually and try again.

 ***

-### 4.3 SPT.Launcher & SPT.Server won't run at the same time

-**Description**

-When using a Proton runner, only one application can be launched at a time.
-When trying to launch a second application inside the same prefix, it will quit instantly.

-**Solution**

-[This is the default behaviour](https://github.com/Open-Wine-Components/umu-launcher/wiki/Frequently-asked-questions-(FAQ)) for running games using Proton.
-You can override the behaviour by setting the environment variable `PROTON_VERB` to `runinprefix` before running the executable(s):

-- Bottles: `Settings` → `Environment variables`
-- Lutris: `Configure` → `System options` → `Environment variables`

 [Back](#table-of-content)